Puppy Vaccine Schedule: A Complete Owner’s Guide

 Your vet will prescribe antibiotics to treat Lyme disease if they believe your dog is infected.
 Testing for the disease is tricky, so many professionals will diagnose it based on symptoms in order to treat it early.
 If left to progress, Lyme disease can advance to a form of kidney disease called Lyme nephritis, which requires intensive therapy to treat.

-Your vet may recommend a Lyme disease vaccine if you and your pup live in a tick hotspot, such as the northeastern United States.
+Your vet may recommend a Lyme disease vaccine if you and your pup live in a tick hotspot, such as the northeastern United States, or if you spend a lot of time hiking through the woods.
 However, this does not mean that you should opt out of a monthly tick preventative.
-The best way to protect your dog from Lyme disease exposure is to prevent both tick bites and the progression of disease.
+The best way to protect your dog from Lyme disease exposure is to prevent both tick bites and the progression of the disease.

 Canine influenza virus (H3N8 and H3N2)